anniexwang/pomodoro/README.md

 # Pomodoro Timer App 🍅

 A beautiful, customizable Pomodoro timer built with React Native and Expo.
-Features AI-powered theme generation, background persistence, and a clean, intuitive interface to help you stay focused and productive.
+Features background persistence, customizable themes, and a clean, intuitive interface to help you stay focused and productive.

 ## Features